matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

         the content of the future but later with the content of _new state event_.
       - _new state event_ -> timeout: the _new state event_ will invalidate the future.

-- After the homeservers sends a timeout future or action future, the associated timer and tokens is canceled/deleted.
+- After the homeservers sends a timeout future, the associated timer is deleted.

-So for each `parent_future_id`, the homeserver will at most send one timeline event.

-- No timeline event will be send in case all of the timeout futures in a future group are cancelled via `/_matrix/client/v1/future/{cancel_token}`.
-- Otherwise one of the timeout or action futures will be send.

 ### Delegating futures